-A 14 day program held at the Sivananda Yoga Vedanta Dhanwantari Ashram, Neyyar Dam, Kerala.
+A 14 day programme held at the Sivananda Yoga Vedanta Dhanwantari Ashram, Neyyar Dam, Kerala.

 - Positive Thinking (Vedanta) and Meditation.

 Panchakarma treatment is also indicated for healthy persons as it will boost the immune system.
 During the treatment program you will be provided with information about Ayurveda, Panchakarma and how to follow an Ayurvedic diet according to your constitution.
 Special treatments are also available for: rheumatoid arthritis, back pain, neck pain, disc problems including slipped disc, degenerative diseases, anxiety and other mood disorders.

 - Twin share room accommodation; AC or non-AC.

 - Ayurvedic, vegetarian diet.